ivansharamok/blog/docs/_posts/2018-01-27-solrcloud-in-aks-dev.md

 Scripts and configs:
 * [Dockerfile Zk][dockerfile-zk]
 * [scripts Zk][scripts-zk]
-* [Dockerfile Solr][dockerfile-solr]

 ## Create Kubernetes cluster
 Follows instructions in [AKS tutorial][aks-tutorial] or [my previous post][solr-in-aks].
 I used AKS cluster version 1.8.2.

-## Build Zookeeper Docker image
+## *[Optional Build Zookeeper Docker image*
-Using [Dockerfile Zk][dockerfile-zk] build Zk Docker image and upload to your Docker image repository that is accessible to AKS.
-I used [Azure Container Registry (ACR)][acr-doc].

-## Build Solr Docker image
-Using [Dockerfile Solr][dockerfile-solr] build Solr Docker image and upload to your Docker image repository that is accessible to AKS.
-In this example - ACR.
+This example uses `solr:6.6-alpine` image from [official solr repo](https://hub.docker.com/_/solr/) image.
+If you want to pack custom configuration into Solr image, you need to build a custom image and upload into the image registry (e.g. ACR).
+See example in in [flexible solr container][solr-flex] article.

 ## Configure AKS secret to pull images
 If you store images in a private registry, you need to create a Kubernetes secret with credentials that will be used to pull images.